Tonmoy1321/Hajira_AI_Documentation/README.md

 * Create a facebank locally.

 ## Extra Tips
-* If images do not appear after syncing or can't copy any files/move files to any `folder`
+* If images do not appear after syncing or can't copy any files/move files to any `folder`, Open terminal in that directory and Run:
-Run:
 ```bash
 sudo chmod 777 -R `folder`
 ```